 Addiction can be very difficult to understand.
 The best way to help a loved one is to learn about what they are going through.

 Addiction is a disease that affects the brain and a person’s behavior.
 At first, a person has control over whether or not he or she uses drugs, but if they begin misusing drugs the pleasurable affect makes them want to use it more.
 Eventually, the brain changes and creates an urge to keep using drugs.

 Talk with your loved one and offer support.

 Although it’s not easy to discuss addiction, it is important.
 The first step is to tell your loved one that you care about them and show your support.

-Even though you probably feel angry and let down with their choices it is important that you approach with love.
+Even though you probably feel angry and let down it is important that you approach with love.
 They most likely already feel guilty and angry with themselves.
 Let them know that you want what’s best for them and want to support them during treatment and recovery.

 Encourage treatment at a time when they seem receptive, if possible.
 You may have to bring it up several different times before he or she agrees.

 Even once your loved one agrees to treatment they may put it off, because it can be overwhelming to find one that is right for them.
 There are several different treatments for opioid addiction.

 Residential/Inpatient treatment is around the clock supervision, and housing and meals are provided.
 At first, no visitors or outside contact will be allowed, so that patients are free from distraction or negative influences.